 During leadership training programmes I have run, I do an exercise to say you get what you look for, by asking the group to count how many things they can see in the room which are blue within 2 minutes, I then ask them how many things are red and they don’t know.
 Why?
 Because they found what they were looking for and deleted the rest because the subconscious mind does this for us to help make it easier to process information.

 So, what you look for, you’ll find.

 Look for what you can do, not what you can’t.
 What you are looking for you’ll find, and you’ll feel more freedom and strength to face the unknown.

 Start celebrating moments of joy too, however small.
 Celebrate all you do have and all the comforts you can appreciate, it gives you good energy which you fuel you on throughout difficult times.

 So, remember, you’re a leader.
 A leader of your mind and a leader of your life.
 You are capable of more than we comprehend.

-If you’d like to discover more about how to unlock the power and potential of your mind, you can sign up for 7 tips on our website.
+If you’d like to discover more about how to unlock the power and potential of your mind, you can sign up for a free 7-day trial here.